Accredited Chest Pain Center with Primary PCI and Resuscitation

 One in four heart attack victims will have a severe enough heart attack to require PCI in order to open clogged arteries and restore blood flow to the heart.

-To qualify for the PCI designation, a hospital must demonstrate its expertise and commitment to quality patient care by meeting or exceeding a wide set of stringent criteria.
-If these requirements are met, the Society of Chest Pain Centers then conducts an on-site evaluation.
+To qualify for the PCI and Resuscitation designation, a hospital must demonstrate its expertise and commitment to quality patient care by meeting or exceeding a wide set of stringent criteria.
+If these requirements are met, the American College of Cardiology then conducts an on-site evaluation.

 Criteria for Accreditation